lyltc1/cito/README.md

 ## ISSUES
 1. before cmake YAML, you should set the CmakeLists.txt "YAML_BUILD_SHARED_LIBS" from OFF to ON. in line 28 or so.
 2. in cito_ws,you need to make a new folder called logs.
+3. the environment variables MJ_KEY should be like /xx/xx/mjkey.txt